United States Adult Soccer Association: Competitions

-Men's competition
+Men's

 The USASA National Amateur Cup

 The National Amateur Cup is the most prestigious and longest running tournament for all of amateur soccer in the entire country, crowning its first champion, Fleisher Yarn in 1924.

 To qualify for the national tournament a team must win their respective regional cup.
 The winner of this tournament is awarded the Fritz Marth Amateur Cup.
 In addition to the trophy the winner of the National Amateur Cup is awarded an entry into both the Hank Steinbrecher Cup, and the Lamar Hunt US Open Cup, which has been in existence since 1914.

 Hank Steinbrecher Cup

 In 2013, USASA and U.S. Soccer began a competition to pit the champions of the different men's amateur competitions (USASA National Amateur Cup, National Premier Soccer League, USL League Two and defending Hank Steinbrecher Cup holder) against each other for the title of "Champions of Champions" The competition eventually allowed in other champions such as those from the United Premier Soccer League, United States Specialty Sports Association and the USASA Werner Fricker champion.

-Beginning in 2024, USSF delegated the funding of the cup to the affiliates, including potential reorganization or renaming.